neurobin/docs/python/important-python-terms.md

 ```
 In above, `45` and `string` are two values. `a = 45` creates an `int` object with value `45` and is then referred by the name `a` where `s = 'string'` creates an `str` object with value `string` and referred by the name `s`.

+> Python values are stored in memory and can not be deleted

 One does not need to manage memory for the values.
 Python automatically allocates and deallocates memories as necessary.

-> Same immutable value is not allocated twice within a scope (in most of the Python implementations including the default CPython)
+> Same immutable value is not allocated twice (in most of the Python implementations including the default CPython)

 ```python
 a = 9